 Child Care Expenses

-If you incur child care expenses while you are working, running a business, going to school, or participating in qualifying research, you may deduct the cost of your child care expenses on your income tax return.
+If you incur child care expenses while you are working, running a business, going to school, or participating in qualifying research, you may qualify to deduct the cost of your child care expenses on your income tax return for an eligible child.

-To calculate your allowable child care expenses deduction, use the formulas on Form T778, Child Care Expenses Deduction, and transfer the amount to line 214 of your tax return.
-Make sure to keep receipts from your child care providers with your records.
+To calculate your allowable child care expenses deduction, use Form T778, Child Care Expenses Deduction.
+The allowable deduction amount is considered a tax deduction and will be transferred to line 21400 on your return.

 Disability Tax Credit